ibnatz/ornament-store-db/README.md

 This system basically models the Ornament Store's operations using MySQL, and is defined by:

-+ Entity-Relationship Diagram.
++ Entity-Relationship Diagram

-+ Clean implementation of Relational Schema.
++ Clean implementation of Relational Schema

 + Normalized relational schema upto 3NF

-+ Mapping tables and a correspondence table to ensure referential integrity and eliminate data redundancy.
++ Mapping tables and a correspondence table to ensure referential integrity and eliminate data redundancy

 ### Acknowledgements: